mirage/capnp-rpc/README.md

     Capability.call_for_caps t Echo.logger_method request R.callback_get_pipelined
 ```

-We could have used `call_for_value` as before,
+We could have used `call_and_wait` here
+(which is similar to `call_for_value` but doesn't automatically discard any capabilities in the result).
-but that would mean waiting for the response to be sent back to us over the network before we could use it.
+However, that would mean waiting for the response to be sent back to us over the network before we could use it.
 Instead, we use `callback_get_pipelined` to get a promise for the capability from the promise of the `logger` call's result.
-This is a `Capability.t`, just as if we'd waited for it.

 Note: the last argument to `call_for_caps` is a function for extracting the capabilities from the promised result.
 In the common case where you just want one and it's in the root result struct, you can just pass the accessor directly,